electronicsleep/AnsibleTools/README.md

 # Ansible Examples

-- Bootstrap examples for Ansible infrastructure automation for training others in Ansible.
+Bootstrap examples for Ansible infrastructure automation for training others in Ansible.

 Repo shows some of the simple concepts and also includes some Python Boto3 examples as well.

+Normally I use Ansible and Python together to get more power and control with parsing and flow.

-#### MacOS
+#### MacOS Install

-- brew install ansible
+brew install ansible

-#### Debian
+#### Debian Install

-- apt-get install ansible
+apt-get install ansible

-## Host inventory file
+#### Generate Inventory
+python boto/get_inventory.py

 sudo vim /etc/ansible/hosts

+#### Host inventory file

+Example file for using Ansible and Python together

+File: ansiblePython.py

+#### Ansible Commands

 ansible default -m ping -u ubuntu